- Coaching & Mentoring

 And you especially need someone who asks insightful, provocative questions.
 Your coach or mentor should be stretching you in almost every session.
 While it's important to be at ease with a coach, you don't want a coach who makes you comfortable.
 The purpose for having a coach or mentor is to grow, and you never grow while being made comfortable.

 There is no set answer to that question, since coaching is tailor-made to each person's needs.
 Many people retain a coach for a short duration (perhaps three to six months) to work on a specific, limited challenge.
-Others partner with a coach for years, perhaps to work through a variety of issues or to complete a protracted initiative.
+Most of our coaching engagements are six to nine months long.
+Some clients, however, partner with a coach for years, perhaps to work through a variety of issues or to complete a protracted initiative.

 Whether the scope of issues is limited or extensive, the goal of coaching is to move forward expeditiously.
 A good coach will prod you constantly to optimize your performance.
 That's one reason coaching is so effective.
 And once people experience that effectiveness, they often make an extended commitment to coaching.